 Disclaimer: RTD is not responsible for BNSF or UPRR web links or requirements.

 Obtaining the proper Utility Agreement and Access Permit is not the end of the process.
 The Contractor is required to continue coordinating with RTD Engineering, RTD Construction, and the appropriate RTD Operations and Maintenance group (Facilities/LRT/CRT) several weeks before, during, and after construction.
-Contact information is provided in RTD required Notes to the Contractors (see link above).
+Contact information is provided in RTD required Notes to the Contractors (see above Step 1, item 3).
 The Contractor will be required to meet all requirements established during the design review process and as dictated by the executed RTD Utility Agreement, and by the required RTD notes to the Contractor.

 The process is not completed, and the RTD Utility Agreement is not finalized until required construction As-Built information is submitted to RTD that meets the required RTD format.
 The Utility owner/Contractor will be required to submit valid As-Builts in a timely manner outlined in the executed RTD Utility Agreement and in the RTD required Notes to the Contractor on the plans.
 RTD may require the Utility be removed if proper As-builts are not submitted to RTD Real Property and RTD Engineering.
 Your As-builts will become part of the final RTD Utility Agreement.